toddledev/documentation/docs/08-pages/03-page-configuration/index.md

 4. Add multiple resources by clicking [kbd]Add external resource[kbd]

 ::: warning
-Be extremely cautious when adding external scripts.
+Be cautious when adding external scripts.
 Only add scripts from trusted sources as they will have full access to your page data.
 :::

 ::: tip
 When adding custom fonts or other resources, consider the impact on page load time.
-Each additional asset increases loading time and may affect user experience.
+Each additional asset increases loading time and may affect page speed and user experience.
 :::